-Instead, we advise school districts to continue to handle these matters as they arise utilizing the advice given, or to adopt the version of ADF's model policy that best meets their needs.
+Instead, we advise school districts and educational entities to continue to handle these matters as they arise utilizing the advice given, or to adopt the version of ADF's model policy that best meets their needs.
 ADF's policy allows schools to accommodate students with unique privacy needs, including transgender students, while also protecting other students' privacy and free exercise rights, and parents' right to educate their children.
 It also serves to better insulate school districts from legal liability.
-If a district adopts our model policy and it is challenged in court, Alliance Defending Freedom will review the facts and, if appropriate, offer to defend that district free of charge.